SaxyLady/progressive-knight/README.md

 # progress-knight
-An incremental game developed by me.
-Link to the game: https://ihtasham42.github.io/progress-knight/
+An incremental game developed by This dude.
+Link to the original: https://ihtasham42.github.io/progress-knight/ Noodling with this version: https://saxylady.github.io/progressive-knight